Falaki Shirvani: Biography

-Falaki was born in 1107, in the city of Shamakhi in Shirvan.
+Of Persian descent, Falaki Shirvani was born in 1107 in the city of Shamakhi in Shirvan, a region now located in present-day Azerbaijan.
 The city served as the capital of the rulers of Shirvan, the Shirvanshahs.
-"Falaki" was his pen name, his real name being Muhammad.
+In his work, Falaki calls himself "Muhammad Falaki", but some tadhkirahs (collection of biographies) refer to him by other names, such as Abu'l-Nizam Jalalu'd-Din, Afsahu'd-Din, Najmu'd-Din, or Mu'ayyidu'd-Din Uthman.
+"Falaki" was his pen name with his real name being Muhammad.
 Due to the former meaning "astronomer" and the poet Khaqani mentioning that Falaki was "aware of the mysteries of the nine spheres" it could be surmised that Falaki was a professional astronomer.
 However, this could have also been a word-play by Khaqani.
 Falaki was a student of Khaqani, despite being older.

-According to a story reported by later biographers such as Dawlatshah Samarqandi, both Falaki and Khaqani were students of the Abu'l-Ala Ganjavi.
-The latter's daughter is eventually married with Khaqani, whilst Falaki was given 20,000 dirhams, which he was let down by.
-Abu'l-Ala Ganjavi told Falaki that with that money he could buy fifty Turkish handmaidens extremely more beautiful than Khaqani's new wife.
+According to a story reported by later biographers such as Dawlatshah Samarqandi, both Falaki and Khaqani were students of the poet Abu'l-Ala Ganjavi.
+Khaqani married Abu'l-Ala Ganjavi's daughter while Falaki was given 20,000 dirhams, which he was let down by.
+Abu'l-Ala Ganjavi told Falaki that with that money he could buy fifty Turkish handmaidens more beautiful than Khaqani's new wife.
 Iranologist Anna Livia Beelaert does not consider this story to be real, arguing that no parts of it is mentioned in Khaqani's writings, which mentions both Falaki and Abu'l-Ala Ganjavi.
 Falaki had a wife who died shortly after giving birth to their daughter.
-The rest of his relatives (with the exception of his daughter) also died.
+His remaining relatives (with the exception of his daughter) also died.
 Like Khaqani and Abu'l-Ala Ganjavi, Falaki served as a court poet of the Shirvanshah Manuchihr III (r.
 1120 – after 1160).

-Like other poets of his time (Khaqani, Mujir al-Din Baylaqani and probably Abu'l-Ala Ganjavi), Falaki was imprisoned due to the libel spread by his rivals.
+Like other poets of his time (Khaqani, Mujir al-Din Baylaqani, and probably Abu'l-Ala Ganjavi), Falaki was imprisoned due to libel spread by his rivals.
 His imprisonment took place in the fortress of Shabaran, where he stayed for some time.
-After being freed, Falaki wrote an ode in which he claims that his confinement had almost killed him and left him a mere skeleton.
+After being freed, Falaki wrote an ode in which he claimed that his confinement had almost killed him and left him a "mere skeleton".
 It is uncertain whether Falaki was allowed back into the royal court or not.
 The Indian scholar Hadi Hasan, noting that Khaqani reported Falaki's death as "premature", considered it more plausible that Falaki soon died as a result of the stress he had endured during his imprisonment.

 The death of Manuchihr III is not mentioned in Falaki's writings, which indicates that Falaki died before him.
 Based on this, the suggestion by authors such as Taqi Kashi that Falaki died in 1181/82 has been dismissed by historian Francois de Blois.
 Hadi Hasan surmised that Falaki died in c.
 1155 in Shirvan.
 According to Taqi Kashi, Falaki was buried in Shamakhi.
-Khaqani dedicated an eulogy to him.
+Khaqani dedicated a eulogy to him.